Base 2 Music is available to record for you. Call + 44 (0)7980 665356

 Our artiste roster currently are Jean-Paul Imbert, concert organist, professor and teacher of hundreds of the next two generations of organists, who was a pupil of Pierre Cochereau and Jean Guillou, and became substitute with Guillou on the great organ of St Eustache of Paris.
 Jean-Paul has recorded organ works by César Franck and our new album titled 'Passacaglia', with pieces from Couperin, Buxtehude, Bach, Reger, Rogg and Ferrari, all based on the 3/4 timed 'Passacaglia' bass theme.
 This was recorded on the mighty Seifert organ of Marienbasilika in Kevelaer, Germany and is out now.

-We have recorded with the famous organist Wayne Marshall, conductor and pianist, who as a graduate from the Royal college of Music studied with Carlo Curley who himself studied with Virgil Fox and went on to play soloist at the BBC Proms.
-Wayne is a well known interpreter of Gershwin as conductor and performer.
-Works in production with us are Dupré's Passion symphony and works by Franz Schmidt recorded at the organ of the Fatima basilica in Portugal, which boasts the longest reverb time, possibly in the world.
-Perfect for Schmidt!
+We have a new album from the famous Wayne Marshall, conductor, pianist and organist, who as a graduate from the Royal college of Music studied with Nicholas Danby.
+Wayne went on to an illustrious concert and recording career, including performing solo Piano and Organ at the BBC Proms at the Royal Albert Hall.
+Wayne is also a well known interpreter of Gershwin as conductor and performer.
+His first recording with us is based on Dupré's Passion symphony and works by Franz Schmidt recorded at the organ of the Fátima basilica in Portugal.
+The first recording of this new Mascioni organ.
+For more info please go to www.waynemarshall.com

 We have the excellent Dr Jean-Marie Fritz, Organist and an academic in medieval literature, a pupil of Jean-Paul Imbert and Jean Guillou, who recorded with the beautiful Soprano, Mi Ja Kim, a new CD called 'Apres le clair de lune', a wonderful selection of songs from the Baroque and traditional songs from South Korea.
 This is our first pure 'direct to DSD' recording, and is unedited.
 Madame Mi Ja Kim is a graduate of the Scholar Cantorum in Paris and National Conservatory of Chalon-Saone, France.